-To make the point still more clear, let us consider the following version of insert which performs the same computations as the one above.
+To further clarify the point, let us consider the following version of insert which performs the same computations as the one above.
 Instead of allocating x dynamically, we do it automatically, but we still copy its address to the appropriate pointers of s and p.